 It is hard to ignore a social network that has over 1 Billion members.
 Facebook has essentially become the “personal” web.
-Therefore, it’s important to build a presence where your clients and potential clients are spending their time.
+Therefore, it’s important to build a presence and become visible where your clients and potential clients are spending their time.

 Whether you decide to become active on Facebook is secondary.
-Most importantly, building a personal and business presence on the network will create strong digital reputation assets for your name and your company name in search engines.
-These links will serve as positive gateways to your brand.
+Most importantly, building a personal and business presence on the network will create strong digital reputation assets for your name and your company name online inside and outside of Facebook.
+These links to your profile and page will serve as positive gateways to your brand.

 Do I need to have a Facebook Personal Profile?